Bread in Spain: In the Americas

+In the Philippines

-The technology of baking bread in a kiln or oven (horno) was brought to the Spanish East Indies by the Spanish through New Spain (Mexico) in the 16th century.
+The technology of baking bread in a kiln or oven (horno) was brought to the Philippines by the Spanish in the 16th century.
 In 1625, a royal bakery was established in Intramuros.
-Aside from providing bread for Spanish settlers, it was also necessary for the production of the pan nava, a type of very hard long-lasting bread eaten by the crews of the Manila galleons; as well as sacramental bread for Spanish missionaries.
+Aside from providing bread for Spanish settlers, it was also necessary for the production of the pan nava, a type of very hard long-lasting bread eaten by the crews of the Manila galleons, as well as sacramental bread for Spanish missionaries.
 They originally had a monopoly on bread production due to the necessity of importing wheat flour from China and Japan.
-But baking eventually spread to private households among the local aristocracy (the principalia) and finally to bakeries for the common people.
+But baking eventually spread to private households among the local aristocracy (the principalia), and finally to bakeries for the common people.

 Though nativized over the centuries, a few staple breads of the Philippines have Spanish origins.
-These include the pan de sal (originally derived from a local baguette-like bread called the pan de suelo), the ensaymada, and the pan de monja.
+These include the pan de sal (originally derived from a local Spanish-Filipino baguette-like bread called the pan de suelo), the ensaymada, and the pan de monja.
+Other breads have Spanish names but have local origins with no counterparts in Spain, like the pan de coco, the pan de regla, pan de caña, and the Spanish bread (also called "señorita bread").